smaurice101/maadsbml/docs/source/maadsbmlnotebook.rst

      - The prediction.
    * - AlgoKey
      - The AlgoKey
-   * - AlgoKey
+   * - Season
      - The AlgoKey
+   * - Algorithm
+     - This is the BEST algorithm determined by MAADSBML.
-   * - AlgoKey
+   * - Dependent Variable
      - The AlgoKey
-   * - AlgoKey
+   * - Fields
-     - The AlgoKey
+     - These are the independent variables.
-   * - AlgoKey
+   * - Trained Model Accuracy
-     - The AlgoKey
+     - MAPE value for the trained algorithm.
-   * - AlgoKey
+   * - Pickle Files
-     - The AlgoKey
+     - The Python pickle files for the algorithms and standardization.
-   * - AlgoKey
+   * - CreatedOn
-     - The AlgoKey
+     - The date and time prediction was generated.
-   * - AlgoKey
+   * - InputData
-     - The AlgoKey
+     - The input data used for the predictions.
-   * - AlgoKey
+   * - MicroService
-     - The AlgoKey
+     - microservice.
-   * - AlgoKey
+   * - Host
-     - The AlgoKey
+     - The IP address of MAADSBML
-   * - AlgoKey
+   * - Port
-     - The AlgoKey
+     - The prediction port.

 Use the **AlgoKey** to find details on the algorithm.